jkbk2004/ufs_da_diagnostics/docs/api/plots.rst

 Plotting Subsystem API
 ======================

-The plotting subsystem provides all figure‑generation utilities used by the diagnostics drivers.
+The plotting subsystem provides all figure-generation utilities used by the diagnostics drivers.
 This includes ATMS observation plots, scalar and vector histograms, QC summaries, spectra visualizations, and shared plotting utilities.